mkghosh/cyb-learn/networking/networking-fund.md

 - Microsegmentation is crucial in shared environments, such as the cloud, where more than one customer's data and functionality might reside on the same device(s), and where third-party personnel (administrators/technicians who work for the cloud provider, not the customer) might have physical access to the devices.
 - Microsegmentation allows the organization to limit which business functions, units, offices, or departments can communicate with others, to enforce the concept of least privilege.
 For instance, the Human Resources office probably has employee data that no other business unit should have access to, such as employee home address, salary, and medical records.
 Microsegmentation, like VLANs, can make HR its own distinct IT enclave, so that sensitive data is not available to other business units, thus reducing the risk of exposure.
 - In modern environments, microsegmentation is available because of virtualization is available because of virtualization and software-defined networking (SDN) technologies.
 In the cloud, the tools for applying this strategy are often called "virtual private networks (VPN)" or "security groups."
-- Even in your home, microsegmentation can be used to separate computers from smart TVs, air conditioning, and smart appliances, which can be connected and have vulnerabilities.
+- Even in your home, microsegmentation can be used to separate computers from smart TVs, air conditioning, and smart appliances, which can be connected and have vulnerabilities